RSS Feed Subscribe to RSS Feed

 Overall:

 This was one of the most useful talks I attended this weekend.
 Perhaps mainly because the project I am currently working on has exactly the kind of monster test-generating class that Ted talked about.
-I would like to try imlementing the Builder patter approach he advocates.
-I had a chance to discuss the benefits with Ted after the lecture and he summarised the benefits as this:
+I would like to try implementing the Builder patter approach he advocates.
+I had a chance to discuss the benefits with Ted after the lecture and he summarized them as:

 • Easy to use default values